1aman1/BASH/CassandraDB/Setup/README.md

 # CassandraDB

-Cassandra requires java and epel, take these as well if not already installed.
+Cassandra requires java, python & epel, perform these as well if not already installed.

 - amazon-linux-extras install -y epel
 - yum install -y  java-1.8.0

-use Install.sh to get straight forward cassandra installation or for a custom location of db/log use customInstall.sh .
+- yum install -y pip

+Install.sh will help in getting required CassandraDB installation.
+Follow customInstall.sh also if service needs to be relocated to a different directory other than /var/ .

 # Config file